 The Simpson Family Literary Prize

 The Simpson Family Literary Prize recognizes annually a mid-career writer who has earned a distinguished reputation and the approbation and gratitude of readers.
 Prize recipients will be authors of fiction at the relatively middle stage of a burgeoning career.
 The Simpson Family Literary Prize Recipient receives a $50,000 award to encourage and support forthcoming work.
 The winner will give a public reading, make a limited number of public appearances, and be in brief residence at the Lafayette Library and the University of California, Berkeley.
-There is no application process.
-An anonymous jury selects the recipient.
 Learn more.

-Joyce Carol Oates is Writer in Residence at the Lafayette Library and Learning Center Foundation in Spring 2018.
+Joyce Carol Oates is Writer-in-Residence at the Lafayette Library and Learning Center Foundation.
 She will give a public reading and engage with librarians and younger writers in the Bay Area.

 The University of California, Berkeley, English Department designates a number of graduate students Simpson Fellows.
 In concert with Creative Writing faculty, Simpson Fellows collaborate with selected public high school faculty, librarians, and students in the Bay Area to promote creative writing in the schools and libraries by conducting workshops in diverse communities.
-In Winter/Spring 2018: the Simpson Project will conduct writing workshops at Contra Costa County Juvenile Hall, Girls Inc. Alameda County, and Northgate High School.
+The Simpson Project conducts writing workshops at Contra Costa County Juvenile Hall, Girls Inc. Alameda County, and Northgate High School.